ZhenshengLee/perception_cupoch/README.md

 # perception_cupoch

-This package provides functions that can convert pointclouds from ROS to Open3D and vice-versa.
+This package provides functions that can convert pointclouds from ROS to cupoch and vice-versa.

 ## Dependencies